mm-zzg/vchub-en-v50/docs/management-platform/open-api/test-with-postman/invoke.md

 Open API provides Web APIs over the HTTPS protocol, with the default HTTPS port set to 10443.

 1. Before creating an HTTP request for Open API in Postman, browse the API definitions on the Swagger documentation page.
-To access the Swagger page, refer to chapter [API Document(Swagger)](../api-document(Swagger).md).
+Please refer to chapter [API Document(Swagger)](../api-document-swagger.md).

     The API definitions also can be found on chapter